Bahruz Samadov: Imprisonment

-Bahruz Samadov was arrested in August 2024.
-On 21 August, his friends reported in the social network that they could not hear anything from Bahruz Samadov for more than 6 hours.
+Samadov was arrested in August 2024.
+On 21 August, his friends reported in the social network that they could not hear anything from Bahruz Samadov for more than six hours.
 His friend, Aykhan Zayedzadeh, said that at around 16:25 (UTC+04:00), Samadov sent him a message on Telegram that he would be arrested.
 After this message, nothing could be heard from him.
 According to his grandmother, Zibeyda Osmanova, on 21 August, around 16:00, Samadov left the house to meet a friend of his.
 About half an hour later, 5–6 people came to their house, introduced themselves as employees of the State Security Service (SSS) and said that there was a complaint about Samadov's illegal drug dealing.
 During the search, they took Samadov's computer, documents, diplomas, and a book with Samadov's article written in English.
 Later, a public defender named Vafa called Osmanova and said that Samadov was suspected of "high treason" because of his correspondence with Armenians and his articles written "with the order of Armenians".
 Neither his family nor the lawyer Zibeyda Sadigova, hired by his family to protect his rights, were informed about Bahruz Samadov for 2 days.
-On 23 August, Bahruz Samadov was charged with Article 274 (treason) of the Criminal Code, and by the decision of the Sabail District Court, a preventive measure of 4 months was chosen.
-Bahruz Samadov, who denied the accusations, stated that he was subjected to psychological and physical violence in the SSS.
-He is currently being held in the detention center of the SSS.
+On 23 August, Samadov was charged with Article 274 (treason) of the Criminal Code, and by the decision of the Sabail District Court, a preventive measure of 4 months was chosen.
+Samadov denied the allegations against him and claimed that he was being subjected to psychological and physical abuse by the SSS.
+Samadov was remanded to detention while awaiting sentencing.

-The arrest of Bahruz Samadov was severely criticized by a number of local and international institutions.
+Samadov’s arrest was severely criticized by a number of local and international institutions.
 The Ministry of Foreign Affairs of the Czech Republic stated that it was concerned about his arrest and was closely monitoring the situation.
-European Union (EU) Foreign Affairs Spokesperson Peter Stano said that Brussels follows the case of Bahruz Samadov "with concern", referring him to as a "young scientist who defends peace in the South Caucasus" and PhD student of Charles University in Prague.
-He also called on Azerbaijan to respect the rights of a well-known scientist who was arrested after criticizing the government against the background of the wave of arrests of journalists and social activists behind bars.
-In its appeal, Freedom House requested the Azerbaijani government to stop the criminal prosecution of political scientist Bahruz Samadov and called on him and other critics of the government to be released.
-Also, the administration of Charles University, where Samadov studied, expressed concern about his arrest and was monitoring the proceedings.
+European Union Foreign Affairs Spokesperson Peter Stano expressed concern about Samadov’s detention and called on Azerbaijan to stop targeting dissidents with unjust arrests.

+Freedom House called on the Azerbaijani government to end the criminal prosecution of Samadov, and to release him and other dissidents from prison.

+The administration of Charles University, where Samadov studied, expressed concern about his arrest and stated that it was monitoring the proceedings.

-Noted Azerbaijani historian Altay Goyushov stated that Samadov's arrest was part of a wider wave of repression aimed against the "supporters of peace and good-neighborly relations during the conflict" between Azerbaijan and Armenia.
+Azerbaijani historian Altay Goyushov stated that Samadov's arrest was part of a wider wave of repression aimed at "supporters of peace and good-neighborly relations during the conflict" between Azerbaijan and Armenia.

 On 23 June 2025, Samadov was sentenced to 15 years in prison.